Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Send the file

-Using git request-pull
+Using git request-pull¶

-Why Linus Thorvalds doesn't do github pull requests.
-(2012-05-11)
+I don’t do github pull requests.

 The git request-pull command.

-Pushing directly to master branch?¶
+Pushing directly to the master (main) branch?¶

 Hell is when people push directly to master branch.
 That’s at least what this thread on Reddit suggests.
 The resulting discussion is interesting.
 Obviously there are different religious schools about the topic.
 Well-educated project managers seem to be horrified and ask “Who lets people push to master without a pull request and code review?”, but others have obviously been in that “hell”, and they report quite positive things about it: